chenh1gis/MADE_docker_v1/README.md

    In this example, a new base image called rmarkdown is built.

-#### Step2: run a command in a new container (a running instance of an image) & mount the current working directory to container
+#### Step 2 : run a command in a new container (a running instance of an image) & mount the current working directory to container

    `docker run -it --rm -v [current directory]:[directory in container] [an existing image name] bash`